aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 #### IAM role Inline Policies

-This creates an IAM security role to enable the required AWS services for the Zilla proxies.
+This creates an IAM security role to enable the required AWS services for the <ZillaPlus/> proxies.

 ::: code-tabs